malvi27/Stock-Price-Prediction-and-Forecasting/README.md

 LSTM Models for predicting and forecasting the stock price predictions Model1 : Using MinMaxScalar
 Dataset Collected from Tiingo.
-Sign in to Tiingo, and afterward visit https://api.tiingo.com/account/token and you will see your token The split is done in 65:35 ratio for training and testing.
+Sign in to Tiingo, and afterward visit https://api.tiingo.com/account/token and you will see your token.

+The split is done in 65:35 ratio for training and testing.

 ################################################################################################################################################################